 Have your say: Improving pandemic prevention, preparedness and response with a legal instrument

-New Zealand is involved in a process at the World Health Organization to draft and negotiate an international convention, agreement or other legal instrument on pandemic prevention, preparedness, and response.
+New Zealand is involved in a process at the World Health Organization to draft and negotiate a treaty on pandemic prevention, preparedness, and response.
 We’re interested in your views to inform how New Zealand engages in this process.

-In November 2021, New Zealand and other World Health Organization (WHO) Member States agreed to establish an Intergovernmental Negotiating Body to draft and negotiate a WHO convention, agreement or other international instrument on pandemic prevention, preparedness and response (PPPR).
+In November 2021, New Zealand and other World Health Organization (WHO) Member States agreed to establish an Intergovernmental Negotiating Body (INB) to draft and negotiate a WHO convention, agreement or other international instrument on pandemic prevention, preparedness and response (PPPR) (also referred to as a ‘pandemic treaty’).
+Governments are working towards an outcome by the 77th World Health Assembly in May 2024.

-For updates on the negotiations, you can check the WHO website(external link).
+For more updates on the negotiations, you can check the INB section on the WHO website(external link).

-In July 2022 we sought responses from New Zealanders on the following questions:
+In particular, we are interested to hear from New Zealanders on the following questions:

-• Is there any information you would like to provide that would help to develop our position on a new instrument on PPPR?
+• Is there any information you would like to provide that would help develop New Zealand’s position on negotiations for a new pandemic treaty?

 How to send in your views